Jeanvit/simpleWMouse/README.md

 # About

-simpleWMuse is a C++ library with high level abstraction of some Windows.h mouse functions.
-Simplifying the need of additional code to just compute essential properties of the screen.
+simpleWMuse is a C++ library with a high level abstraction of some Windows.h mouse functions,  simplifying the need of additional code to just compute essential properties of the screen.

 # Compiling